 Changes to the textile service

 You can recycle your unwanted clothes, textiles and shoes at the recycling points listed below.
-Put them into the clothes bank inside a plastic bag or in loose.Where there isn’t a separate shoe bank, you can put your shoes in a bag or tied together as a pair into the textiles recycling bank.
-Please don’t put duvets or pillows in the textile recycling bins as they are too big and block up the containers.
-Unfortunately, these are not easily recyclable and can be disposed of as rubbish.
+Put them into the clothes bank inside a plastic bag or in loose.All shoes can be put into a bag or tied together as a pair and put into the textiles recycling bank

 What happens to the clothes and textiles?

 Donated clothes are transformed into high quality stock for the Traid charity shops.
 TRAID hand sorts donations at a warehouse in London selecting stock for Traid shops based on condition, quality and style.
 It’s a major process which sees the team sorting, hanging, tagging, pricing and merchandising around 11,000 garments per week to reuse and resell.
 The funds raised in the charity shops from stopping clothes from being thrown away are committed to global projects improving conditions and working practices in the textile industry.
 Clothing not suitable for resale is given free of charge to textile recyclers and is mostly used as industrial cleaning cloths.